CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 ## Billing and Quotas

 Allas usage is based on project based storage quotas.
 All the project members have equal access rights to the storage area that has been granted for the project.
-In practice, this means that if one project member uploads data to Allas, all the other project members can read and also delete the data.
+In practice, this means that if one project member uploads data to Allas, all the other project members can read, edit and also delete the data.
 Allas itself does not store any information about who has uploaded the data to Allas.

 The default quotas for every project are: